OpenDDS/OpenDDS/docs/building/index.rst

   .. seealso:: `Microsoft MSBuild Documentation <https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild>`__

-  The configure script creates an environment setup file called ``setenv.sh`` that sets all the environment variables the build and test steps rely on.
+  The configure script creates an environment setup file called ``setenv.cmd`` that sets all the environment variables the build and test steps rely on.
   For the command prompt that ran the configure script, these variables were set automatically.
   If running in another command prompt, the variables need to be set again before building other projects and running tests:

   .. code-block::

-    setenv.cmd
+    setenv

 Java
 ====

-If you're building OpenDDS for use by Java applications, please see the file :ghfile:`java/INSTALL` instead of this one.
+If you're building OpenDDS for use by :ref:`Java applications <java>`, please see the file :ghfile:`java/INSTALL` instead of this one.

 .. _building-sec: